Flying Bird Object Detection Algorithm in Surveillance Video Based on Motion Information: The Proposed FBOD-BMI

 \subsubsection{Adaptively Adjust the MR to Obtain ASt-Cubes Based on the Amount of Motion}

-We crop the MR of the suspicious moving object in $n$ consecutive frames to generate the St-Cubes of the moving object.
-The St-Cube eliminates the interference of other background and negative samples, which can improve the SNR of the moving object.
-However, suppose the moving object moves too slowly.
-In that case, the resulting St-Cubes will lack the necessary environmental information (see Raw St-Cube in Fig. \ref{Raw_SC_VS_ASC_fig}), which is not conducive to the detection of moving objects.
-To balance the contradiction between SNR and environmental information, this paper proposes an ASt-Cubes extraction method based on the amount of motion of the moving object, which adaptively adjusts the size of the MR of the moving object according to the speed of the object's motion.
+We crop the MR of the suspicious flying bird object in $n$ consecutive frames to generate the St-Cubes of the flying bird object.
+The St-Cube eliminates the interference of other background and negative samples, which can improve the SNR of the flying bird object.
+However, suppose the flying bird object moves too slowly.
+In that case, the resulting St-Cubes will lack the necessary environmental information (see Raw St-Cube in Fig. \ref{Raw_SC_VS_ASC_fig}), which is not conducive to the detection of flying bird objects.
+To balance the contradiction between SNR and environmental information, this paper proposes an ASt-Cubes extraction method based on the amount of motion of the flying bird object, which adaptively adjusts the size of the MR of the flying bird object according to the speed of the object's motion.
 There are two steps.

-Firstly, the amount of motion of the moving object over $n$ consecutive frames is calculated.
+Firstly, the amount of motion of the flying bird object over $n$ consecutive frames is calculated.
 If an object of the same size moves fast on $n$ consecutive frames, its MR is large; otherwise, its MR is small.
-Therefore, we use the ratio of the area of the MR of the moving object on $n$ consecutive frames to the area of the single frame image occupied by the moving object to define its motion amount on $n$ consecutive frames,
+Therefore, we use the ratio of the area of the MR of the flying bird object on $n$ consecutive frames to the area of the single frame image occupied by the flying bird object to define its motion amount on $n$ consecutive frames,

 where, ${\sigma}_{mov}$ is the motion amount, $S\left( \cdot \right)$ represents the function to calculate the area, and ${\text{Obj}}_{\text{IDk}}$ represents the object with $\text{ID}$ number $\text{k}$.
 The area of MR is then the area of the minimum circumscribed rectangle ${\text{Rect}}_{\text{IDk}}$.
-Since the area occupied by a moving object in a single image frame may vary due to its shape changes, and it is not easy to calculate accurately, we use the rectangular area of its bounding box to approximately represent its area in this paper.
+Since the area occupied by a flying bird object in a single image frame may vary due to its shape changes, and it is not easy to calculate accurately, we use the rectangular area of its bounding box to approximately represent its area in this paper.